Tamara Moskvina: As a skater

 Moskvina began skating in Leningrad at the age of 10, after her father obtained used skates for his daughters.
 Ivan Bogoyavlensky was her first coach.
 She practiced at the Iskra and Dinamo rinks, the latter of which was on a tennis court.
 Igor Moskvin became her coach in 1957.
 She moved to an ice rink on Vasilyevsky Island which opened in 1958 after conversion from an abandoned church.

 Moskvina became the Soviet national ladies' champion for the first time in 1962 and would win the title four more times.
 Her best finish at an international competition in singles was 14th at the 1965 European Championships.
 Moskvina may have been the first to perform what is now called a Biellmann spin.
 She was inspired after seeing a gymnastics competition and began attempting it on the ice.
 She included the spin at the 1960 European Championships.

 At Moskvin's suggestion, she decided to try pair skating.
-As he later explained, the leading women's coach in those years was Tatiana Granatkina-Tolmacheva, who worked in Moscow and led a group of girls of the same age as Moskvina.
-Tatiana's husband, Alexander Tolmachev, headed the Figure Skating Federation of Moscow, so Moskvina, who did not train under Tolmacheva, had little chance to stay in the team.
+As he later explained, the leading women's coach in those years was Tatyana Tolmachova, who worked in Moscow and led a group of girls of the same age as Moskvina.
+Tatyana's husband, Alexander Tolmachev, headed the Figure Skating Federation of Moscow, so Moskvina, who did not train under Tolmachova, had little chance to stay in the team.
 Her first partner was Alexander Gavrilov, with whom she won the 1965 Soviet national title.
 He retired at the end of the season.

 Later in 1965, Moskvina teamed up with Alexei Mishin, whom she had trained alongside when they were both singles skaters.
 They won bronze at the 1966 Winter Universiade and were sent to their first European and World Championships in 1967.
 Yubileyny Sports Palace became their training site after its opening in 1967.

 Moskvina/Mishin won silver at the 1968 European Championships.
 The following season, they defeated both the two-time Olympic gold medallists, Ludmila Belousova/Oleg Protopopov, and the future champions, Irina Rodnina/Alexei Ulanov, to win the Soviet national title.
 Moskvina/Mishin took bronze at the 1969 European Championships and then silver at the 1969 World Championships.
 Moskvina decided to retire from competition in 1969 to start a family.